Afonya

 Afonya (Афоня) is a Soviet romantic comedy-drama film produced by Mosfilm and first released in 1975.
 The film became the Soviet box office leader of 1975 with a total of 62.2 million ticket sales.
-The film was shot on location in Yaroslavl.
+The film was shot in Yaroslavl.

+Background

+To understand why Afonya's frolicking were put up with, one has to know that in the Soviet Union, apparently lowly, underpaid and hence unpopular occupations of plumbers and loaders (in stores), were in fact relatively lucrative ones due to high demand in their indispensable services, and their low pay was more than compensated by bribes taken for by them simply to do their job properly.

 Plot summary

-Plumber – Afanasy "Afonya" Borshchov (Leonid Kuravlev) and his friend Fedulov (Borislav Brondukov) spend all day and night avoiding work and finding opportunities to drink.
-Afanasy takes "kickbacks" from clients and is often in trouble with the local committee for his behaviour.
+Afanasy "Afonya" Borshchov (Leonid Kuravlev) and his friend Fedulov (Borislav Brondukov) are plumbers.
+All day long they are avoiding work and looking for opportunities to drink.
+Afanasy takes "kickbacks" from customers.
 Afanasy also often uses foreign or old-fashioned names to introduce himself to strangers to seem more interesting.

 Afanasy meets plasterer Kolya (Yevgeny Leonov) in a pub, gets drunk and comes home.
 When his girlfriend sees the state he's in, she leaves him.
 The next morning he can't even remember yesterday's drinking companion.

 Things continue to go downhill for Afanasy.
 When student interns from the vocational school are allocated to the plumbers, ZhEK master Vostryakova (Valentina Talyzina) doesn't allocate any to him, fearing that he will not teach them well.
 Afanasy begs for trainees and gets two.
 Having worked with him for one day and having seen his attitude and working methods, the trainees refuse to work with him anymore.
 When Afanasy returns home, Kolya arrives to live at his place for a while, having been thrown out of his house by his wife.

 At a dance Afanasy meets young nurse Katya Snegireva (Yevgeniya Simonova), who knows about him through her brother, who used to play in Afanasy's volleyball team.
 Afanasy doesn't pay her much attention, because he's more interested in older women and already has his eye on one at the dance.
 However, a romantic walk with the older woman after the dance is over before it begins – Afanasy is challenged to a fight by a hooligan, who he'd quarreled with at the dance.
 The hooligan's friends join in, and finish the unequal fight.
 Katya worries for Afanasy's safety, and calls the police- which will only bring Afanasy to the committee's attention again.

-At a regular work call Borshchov meets Helen (Nina Maslova) and falls in love at first sight.
-He starts finding any excuse to work in her flat - even fooling a tenant, astronomer (Gotlib Roninson), by swapping his new Finnish sink for an old one, so he can install the Finnish sink in Helen's home as a gift.
-In his dreams Afanasy sees a family idyll with his wife Helen and their perfect children.
+At a regular service call Borshchov meets Elena (Nina Maslova) and falls in love at first sight.
+He starts finding any excuse to work in her flat - even fooling a tenant, astronomer (Gotlib Roninson), by swapping his new Finnish sink for an old one, so he can install the Finnish sink in Elena's home as a gift.
+In his dreams Afanasy sees a family idyll with his wife Elena and their perfect children.